Dual nationality in Japan

 The United States does this to prevent the perpetuation of US nationality among people who have no territorial ties to the US.
 There is more to the history of the residency requirement than this, but that is a different story.

 The Japan Exchange and Teaching (JET) Programme, which hires people from all over the world to facilitate teaching foreign languages (mostly English) in Japanese public schools, limits eligility to people who are not Japanese nationals.
 Besides being healthy and under forty years of age, and having good pronunciation, JET applicants must (JET website):

 Be a citizen (not just a permanent resident) of the country where the recruitment and selection procedures take place.
 (Those who possess dual citizenship with Japan must renounce their Japanese citizenship before the date for submission of the JET Programme Reply Form.)
 Applicants who have dual citizenship may only apply in ONE country.

 Fulbright grants, which are intended to promote exchanges between the United States and other countries, are similiary unavailable to dual US-foreign nationals.
 Alien residents and green cardholders are also ineligible for Fulbright grants, and foreigners who have lived in Japan for three or more years are not eligible for JET employment.

 Note that JET applicants may be dual nationals of OTHER countries, but only the nationality of the country from which they apply will be recognized.
-Similarly, Fulbright will not accept applications from third countries -- so ROK nationals who are domiciled in Japan cannot apply for Fulbright grants for ROK nationals.
+Similarly, Fulbright will not accept applications from third countries -- so ROK nationals who are domiciled in Japan cannot apply for Fulbright grants for ROK nationals as residents of Japan.